manuel-mayer/IfcProvisionForVoid/README.md

 # IFC File Processor

-A Streamlit web application for processing and managing IFC (Industry Foundation Classes) building data files from multiple trades.
+A web application for processing and managing IFC ProvisionForVoids.
 This tool allows architects and structural engineers to upload IFC files, extract building elements, track changes, and manage approvals in a collaborative workflow.

 ## Features